Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 Path through a meadow at Buckland

-After about the fourth meadow, the path turned right, running alongside the embankment of the A41 dual carriageway on my right.
-I soon came to a lane, where a bridge crossed the main road.
-The Aylesbury Ring goes a bit funny here (it caused me a bit of a headache when I did this section - basically things got fouled up when the new bypass was created), one waymarked route soon taking a field path on the left while I continued down the lane to reach the Aylesbury Arm of the Grand Union Canal, where a finger post indicated that I was still on the route of the Aylesbury Ring!
+After the second pasture the path turned left along the edge of a larger field.
+It stayed close to a hedge on the left through the next field to reach a gate, where it turned left, running alongside the embankment of the A41 dual carriageway on my right.
+I soon came to a lane, where I turned right and immediately crossed the main road.
+The Aylesbury Ring goes a bit funny here (it caused me a bit of a headache when I did this section - basically things got fouled up when the new bypass was created), one waymarked route soon taking a field path on the right while I continued down the lane to reach the Aylesbury Arm of the Grand Union Canal, where a finger post indicated that I was still on the route of the Aylesbury Ring!

 The lane leading to the Aylesbury Arm of the Grand Union Canal